 Read More: 100 Ways To Work Better From Home

-While many more people are working from home due to COVID-19, people still commute, and in the next year or so, more people might be returning to physical office spaces outside their home.
+While many more people are working from home due to COVID-19, people still commute, and in the last year, more people have been returning to physical office spaces outside their homes.
 Therefore, if your new job does or might include commuting, make sure to ask if there is any transportation reimbursement or stipend so that you don’t have to eat those costs.
 Be prepared to give your employer a clear breakdown of what your commuter costs include.

 We work hard all year in order to earn time away from our jobs.
 Getting more vacation time can make other sacrifices at a job worth it.
 The Bureau of Labor Statistics cites that Americans get, on average, eight to 10 vacation days per year (not counting federal holidays) after one full year of employment.
 A financial expert tells The Cut that you should negotiate more vacation time upfront when you first take a job.
 If your new job is offering less vacation time than your old job, you can ask for a match or negotiate for what they typically offer after employees work there longer by demonstrating your experience.
 And don’t forget to get it in writing.